 Historic Sites of Manitoba: The Pas Community Building and Court House / Sam Waller Museum (306 Fischer Avenue, The Pas)

-The Town of The Pas was named the seat of the Northern Judicial District in 1916, four years after Manitoba’s northern boundary was extended from 50° 50' to the 60th parallel.
+In 1916, the Town of The Pas was named the seat of the Northern Judicial District, four years after Manitoba’s northern boundary was extended from 50° 50' to the 60th parallel.
 George Nelson Taylor, the first architect in town, designed a two-storey brick structure to serve as a court house.
 It was unique among provincial court houses because the second floor was to be used exclusively as a public assembly hall separate from the main floor courtroom.

 Begun in 1916 and completed the following year by Snyder Brothers of Portage la Prairie, it became the centre of the town’s social activities.
 The building closed after new court facilities opened in 1982.
 With strong local support, the municipal government acquired the building from the provincial government and made it the home of the Sam Waller Museum.
-The building is now a provincially-designated historic site.
-A plaque in front of the museum was erected in 1991 by the Manitoba Heritage Council.
-The building is northern Manitoba’s oldest standing brick building.
+The building, northern Manitoba’s oldest standing brick building, is now a provincially-designated historic site.

 Floor plans of The Pas Court House showing the second floor at top and the main floor at bottom (circa 1930)